PyChina/CPyUG/content/pages/about.md

 ## goal

+    :::text
-- by Pythonner in China Operations
+    by Pythonner in China Operations
-- as Pythonner in China Deleloping
+    as Pythonner in China Deleloping
-- for Pythonista in Global support events organizing srvice
+    for Pythonista in Global support events organizing srvice

 ## organizer